Make sure you’re eligible and find out exactly what you’re covered under with BankSA credit card complimentary travel insurance.

 How do I make a claim?

-If you want to make a claim, you need to contact QBE within a month of arriving home.
+If you want to make a claim, you need to contact Allianz within a month of arriving home.
 Do this even if you have already contacted the insurer when you were overseas.
 You can do this by calling 1800 091 710 in Australia.

 - Your credit card statement showing the purchase of prepaid travel expenses and eligibility for the cover